Karabakh carpet: Azerbaijan

 The Karabakh carpet school—also rendered as Qarabagh carpet—developed in two areas: in lowland and mountainous parts of Karabakh.
-The last one often and the most renowned one is often called “the Shusha carpet group”.
+The last one often and the most renowned one is often called "the Shusha carpet group".
 Besides Shusha, the surrounding villages of Dashbulag, Dovshanly, Girov, Terniviz, Malibayli, Chanakcha, Tun, Tuglar, Hadrut, Muradkhanly, Gasimushagi, Gubately, Gozag, Mirseid, Bagirbeyli, Khanlig, Tutmas were also known for their rugs.
 Each village developed original design and ornaments and had specific characterization which distinguished them from one village to another.
 In the lowlands carpet manufacturing was based in Jabrayil, Horadiz, Barda and Agdam (most notably, Lambaran village).

 Carpet-weaving in Karabakh especially developed beginning from the second half of the 19th century, when the population of many areas in Karabakh was engaged in carpet-weaving, mainly for commercial sale.
 At this time Shusha became the center of the Karabakh carpet-weaving.
-Karabakh and Shusha carpets have greatly influenced the Nakhchivan and Zangezur schools of carpets.
+Karabakh and Shusha carpets have influenced the Nakhchivan and Zangezur schools of carpets.
 Some experts actually consider these schools to be sub-categories of the Karabakh carpet school.
 Shusha's carpet-weavers, Meshedi Bayram Gurban-oglu, Djabbar Haji Akber-oglu, Fatima Aga Sherif-gizi, Ahmed Dashdamir-oglu participated and were awarded prizes in an international show in Paris in 1867.
 Shusha carpets also received awards in 1872 in Moscow Polytechnic Exhibition.

-The Azerbaijani-style carpet making is part of UNESCO's Masterpieces of Intangible Heritage.
+Azerbaijan for roughly three decades, has been particularly eager to exploit their connections to the United Nations Educational, Scientific and Cultural Organization (UNESCO), with a generous donation of $5 million, to present Azerbaijan as a major hub of the art form.
+Azerbaijan successfully lobbied to inscribe the traditional art of Azerbaijani carpet weaving on the representative list of UNESCO’s Intangible Cultural Heritage of Humanity.
+Thus since 2010 the Azerbaijani-style carpet making is part of UNESCO's Masterpieces of Intangible Heritage.